Alluxio/alluxio/docs/en/Overview.md

 standard interface for applications.
 See
 [Namespace Management]({{ '/en/advanced/Namespace-Management.html' | relativize_url }}) for more details.

-1. **Intelligent Multi-Tiered Cache**: Alluxio clusters act as a read and write cache for data in connected storage systems.
+1. **Intelligent Multi-Tiered Caching**: Alluxio clusters act as a read and write cache for data in connected storage systems.
 Configurable policies automatically optimize data placement for performance and reliability across both memory and disk (SSD/HDD).
 Caching is transparent to the user and uses buffering to maintain consistency with persistent storage.
 See